top of page

 Careful Shopper — Entertaining and Informative

 "Would rate 4.5 if allowed.
 Well written with good character and story development.
-Good detail regarding the time, place, plantlife, animal and human behavior that added realism and depth without much drag.
-The story was well crafted like a Navajo chief's blanket with a relatively tight weave and good color.
+Good detail regarding the time, place, plant life, and animal and human behavior added realism and depth without much drag.
+The story was well crafted, like a Navajo chief's blanket with a relatively tight weave and good color.
 The author's writing skill has increased since his first book, Spirit Wolf, and makes the reader look forward to his next effort.

 JEVH — Another great read.

-With "Shadow Path," mike Gibbs gives us another excellent installment of his High Plains Warrior series.
-The book is full of action from beginning.
+With "Shadow Path," Mike Gibbs gives us another excellent installment of his High Plains Warrior series.
+The book is full of action from the beginning.
 Interesting, complex characters enter and are tied into the narrative in ways that gave a lot of smiling "ah hah" moments.
-Gibbs' knowledge of animal behavior and the history of indigenous people adds depth to the fast moving plot.
+Gibbs' knowledge of animal behavior and the history of indigenous people adds depth to the fast-moving plot.
 I read it is one full day - I Couldn't put it down.

 Ox Herding Ox — Longer and probably better than Spirit Wolf, in a very fresh plot with room for nostalgia

-I enjoyed Shadow Path equally as much as I did its predecessor, Spirit Wolf; Michael Gibbs adds some fresh and interesting characters, and even creates a second protagonist - a self-emancipated slave - whose path and adventures parallel those Hunter, bringing them ever closer together until they finally join.
-The author shows a lot of skill, not spilling all the characters' details right away, but rather letting them arise naturally as the plot unfolds.
+I enjoyed Shadow Path equally as much as I did its predecessor, Spirit Wolf; Michael Gibbs adds some fresh and interesting characters and even creates a second protagonist - a self-emancipated slave - whose path and adventures parallel those of Hunter, bringing them ever closer together until they finally join.
+The author shows a lot of skill, not spilling all the characters' details right away but rather letting them arise naturally as the plot unfolds.